eliphatfs/diffrp/docs/source/gltf.md

 ### 1. Loading the Scene

-DiffRP includes a easy method to load a GLB file into a scene.
+DiffRP includes an easy method to load a GLB file into a scene.

 ```python
 from diffrp.loaders.gltf_loader import load_gltf_scene